DaniNedo/daninedo.github.io/_posts/2019-07-21-backToTheBasics.md

 ## Pointers
 Ha!
 Did you think we could get by without these bad boys?
-Well no. As a quick summary the memory is organized in blocks, commonly know as [registers] (https://en.wikipedia.org/wiki/Hardware_register), where information can be stored, each of this blocks is identified by an address:
+Well no. As a quick summary the memory is organized in blocks, commonly know as [registers](https://en.wikipedia.org/wiki/Hardware_register), where information can be stored, each of this blocks is identified by an address:

 | Address | Value |
 | :------ | :---- |